command-tab/awesome-n64-development/README.md

 * [Snowboard Kids 2](https://github.com/cdlewis/snowboardkids2-decomp) - An in-progress decompilation of _Snowboard Kids 2_
 * [Space Station Silicon Valley](https://github.com/mkst/sssv) - An in-progress decompilation of _Space Station Silicon Valley_
 * [Star Fox 64](https://github.com/sonicdcer/sf64) - An in-progress decompilation of _Star Fox 64_
+* [Star Wars: Shadows of the Empire](https://github.com/eltalelibrarian/sote) - An in-progress decompilation of _Star Wars: Shadows of the Empire_
 * [Super Mario 64](https://github.com/n64decomp/sm64) - A **complete** decompilation of _Super Mario 64_
 * [Super Smash Bros.](https://github.com/vetritheretri/ssb-decomp-re) - An in-progress decompilation of _Super Smash Bros._
+* [Superman 64](https://github.com/farisawan-2000/superman) - An in-progress decompilation of _Superman 64_
 * [The Legend of Zelda: Majora's Mask](https://github.com/zeldaret/mm) - A **complete** decompilation of _The Legend of Zelda: Majora's Mask_
 * [The Legend of Zelda: Ocarina of Time](https://github.com/zeldaret/oot) - A **complete** decompilation of _The Legend of Zelda: Ocarina of Time_
 * [The New Tetris](https://github.com/kiritodv/tnt) - An in-progress decompilation of _The New Tetris_